brclar15/tabulaCapitolina/images.md

 ## Rights Statement

-Photogaphy by Nikolas Churik and Rebecca Finnigan.
+Photography by Nikolas Churik and Rebecca Finnigan.
 Licensed under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike license (CC BY-NC-SA)

 ----------